-The Request Type field is set to “Request” to indicate that a public key is being requested from a peer AP.
+The Publie Key Frame Usagefield is set to “Request” to indicate that a public key is being requested from a peer AP.

-The Request Type field is set to “Response” to indicate that this frame is in response to a Public Key frame.
+The Pubilc Key Frame Usagefield is set to “Response” to indicate that this frame is in response to a Public Key frame.

-The Request Type field is set to “NAK” to indicate rejection of a received Public Key frame.
+The Public Key Frame Usagefield is set to “NAK” to indicate rejection of a received Public Key frame.

 Instruct the editor to modify section 11.6.1.3 as indicated: